Save over 30%

 There are numerous forms of residential and commercial cover including new homes and conversion / refurbishment housing warranties, completed housing warranties, self-build warranties, commercial property warranties along with more specialist warranties for insolvencies and social housing.
 Building warranty products offer to repair or replace parts of the building that do not perform or function properly or to regulation standards because of a latent defect.
 Residential warranties are provided to new homes, conversions and major refurbishments.

-Once you have planning permission and before you start works we advice that you arrange the warranty and have it in place two- four weeks before works start.
+Once you have planning permission and before you start work we advise that you arrange the warranty and have it in place two to four weeks before works start.
+It’s important to contact Buildsafe straight away once you know the exact start date for the project in order to get a quote and the right coverage beforehand for your building works.

 How long does it take to get a quotation from Buildsafe?